Frigidaire EFIC189 Portable Ice Maker Not Making Ice — Troubleshooting Guide

 • Oil leaking from the compressor area: The compressor seal has failed.
 This requires compressor replacement by a certified technician.

-• Frost accumulation on the condenser coils (visible on the back or sides of the EFIC189): The refrigeration cycle is malfunctioning and requires diagnosis by a professional.
+• Frost accumulation on the condenser coils (visible on the back or sides of the EFIC189): The refrigeration cycle is malfunctioning and requires a professional diagnosis.

 Repair vs. Replace Decision for the EFIC189

-The Frigidaire EFIC189 is an affordable portable ice maker, typically retailing between $200-$350.
+The EFIC189 is an affordable portable ice maker, usually retailing between $200-$350.
 This low price point affects repair economics:

 • Water pump replacement: Approximately $40-$80 for the part plus your labor.
-Worth repairing.
+Definitely worth repairing.

-• Compressor or sealed system failure: Professional service costs $250-$500+, exceeding the value of the EFIC189.
+• Compressor or sealed system failure: Professional service costs $250-$500+, surpassing the value of the EFIC189.
 Replacement is recommended.

 • Control board failure: Replacement boards cost $80-$150.
 This is a borderline repair decision.
 If your EFIC189 is under 1 year old, pursue service.
 If over 2 years old, replacement may be more economical.

-• Descaling or minor cleaning issues: Always repair.
-These cost under $10 and take 30 minutes.
+• Descaling or minor cleaning issues: Always repair these.
+They cost under $10 and take about 30 minutes.

 If you’ve completed all troubleshooting steps above and your EFIC189 still doesn’t produce ice, professional diagnosis is the next step.
 However, for most owners, descaling, refilling water, or performing a reset will restore full operation.